manoharan-lab/holopy/docs/source/tutorial/dev_tutorial.rst

 10. Open an iPython console where holopy is installed and try ``import holopy``.

 If the above procedure doesn't work, or you find something else that does, please `let us know <https://github.com/manoharan-lab/holopy/issues>`_ so that we can improve these instructions.

 ..  _xarray:

-How HoloPy Stores Data
+How HoloPy stores data
 ~~~~~~~~~~~~~~~~~~~~~~
 Images in HoloPy are stored in the format of xarray `DataArrays
 <http://xarray.pydata.org/en/stable/data-structures.html#dataarray>`_.
 Spatial